schischa/marcs-custom-wp-functions/README.md

 ## Changelog

+**Version 1.1:**
+- White-labelling the login page to use the site's custom logo and updated login URL/title attributes.

 **Version 1.0:**
-- Initial release with features to:
-  - Disable the URL field in comments.
-  - Disable emojis for GDPR compliance.
-  - Remove the WordPress logo from the admin bar.
+- Initial release with features to disable the URL field in comments, disable emojis for GDPR compliance, remove the WordPress logo from the admin bar, change "Howdy" to "Hello," and add a theme-color meta tag.
-  - Change "Howdy" to "Hello" in the admin bar.
-  - Add a theme-color meta tag.

 ## License